ahmar46/Modal/README.md

-### It is a simple Modal, that i made for my Instagram
+### It is a simple Modal, that i made for my Instagra

 ### Technologies Used:- HTML, CSS & Javascript.